ariG23498/makeanime/.github/README.md

 You can use the `makeanime` CLI to generate images.
 The tool accepts the following arguments:

-- `image_url`: URL of the face image to be stylized.
+- `image`: URL of the face image to be stylized.
 - `prompt`: Text prompt to guide the image generation.
 - `style_weight`: (Optional) A float that controls how much the anime style influences the image.
 Default is `0.5`.
 - `face_weight`: (Optional) A float that controls how much the face image influences the result.
 Default is `0.5`.